abnoba12/MTG-importer/README.md

    - `--cardtype` (default `Original`)
-   - `--no-setpurchaseprice` to override all purchase prices with `0` (default behaviour uses the value from the CSV)
+   - `--no-setpurchaseprice` to override all purchase prices with `0` (default behaviour uses the value from the CSV) Each imported record also sets `CreatedDate` to the current timestamp.
 3. To backfill the `Legendary` flag for cards already in the database:
    ```bash
    python MTG_Importer.py populate-legendary --server <host[,port]> \